 Some have noted that the same doesn’t seem to apply to entertainment venues and major recreational facilities.
 The 2 square metre rule still applies to them, except when there is fixed seating and ticketed admission.

 What does it mean to ‘Support 1.5m physical distancing where possible?’

 Physical distancing of 1.5m reduces the risk of transmission and is still encouraged.
 Having said that for some our gatherings that isn’t possible while maintaining the 2 square metre rule.
 Each church or gathering is encouraged to apply this requirement in a way that suits their circumstances and facilities.

 Can we hand out paper items such as outlines?

-Bibles, outlines and pencils as well as paper items such as the Southern Cross magazine can now be distributed.
-Sharing of such items among several congregation members should be avoided.
-Items that are reused such as Bibles and pencils should be cleaned at least daily.
+Yes.
+Bibles, prayer books and outlines, as well as paper items such as the Southern Cross magazine can now be distributed.

 What are the requirements for recording contact details?